Wallenius will build and manage two vessels for Volkswagen Group Logistics

 Innovative ship design will make it possible to transport 6,500 Volkswagen car equivalent units with significantly less emissions across the oceans, using technologies available today.
 Wallenius Marine will provide both ship management and ship design/new building services.

 The car industry is making giant leaps in reducing its environmental footprint in every part of its supply chain.
 Therefore, Wallenius Marine are leading the building project of two multi-fuel vessels with the ability to carry 6,500 cars each.
-The vessels will be chartered out to Volkswagen Konzernlogistik GmbH & Co.
+After delivery in the end of 2023 and beginning of 2024, the vessels will be chartered out to Volkswagen Konzernlogistik GmbH & Co.
 OHG and transport new vehicles of the Volkswagen Group for at least ten years, with ship management from Wallenius Marine.

 “We are delighted to contract Wallenius Marine as our partner to support us reaching our goals of decarbonization.
 These further vessels are decisive to reduce CO2 emissions sustainably.
 Furthermore, they enable us to use alternative fuels in the long term, and thus reduce CO2 emissions even more”, says Simon Motter, Head of Volkswagen Konzernlogistik.